-Copy your Stream Key from your BoxCast Sources.
+Start by, coping your Stream Key from your BoxCast Sources.

-In OBS, click on the Settings tab.
+Next, open OBS, and click on the Settings tab.

-Click Stream, select BoxCast from the Stream Type and copy the stream key from the dashboard into the Stream key area in OBS.
+Click Stream, select BoxCast from the Stream Type, and copy the stream key from the dashboard into the Stream key area in OBS.

 When using the BoxCast Integration, we will automatically fill in the RTMP Server URL.